harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 You reference stage variables **outside their stage** using the expression `<+pipeline.stages.[stage name].variables.[variable name]>`.

 :::note
-Fully Qualified Names (FQNs), for example, `<+pipeline.stages.s.variables.envname>`, are not supported when matrix strategy is used, or when adding a multi-service or multi-environment in a stage or pipeline.
+FQNs, for example, `<+pipeline.stages.s.variables.envname>`, are not supported when a [matrix strategy](/docs/platform/pipelines/looping-strategies-matrix-repeat-and-parallelism/#matrix) is used, or when adding a multi-service or multi-environment in a stage or pipeline.
 :::